-The Group is also currently involved in lawsuits or claims filed by third parties which is substantially labor related and civil cases which are pending decision by the courts or are under negotiation, the outcome of which are not presently determinable.
-In the opinion of the management and its legal counsel, the eventual liability under these lawsuits or claims, if any, will not have a material effect on the consolidated financial statements.
+The Group is contingently liable with respect to certain taxation matters, lawsuits and other claims which are being contested by management, the outcome of which are not presently determinable.
+Management believes that the final resolution of these claims will not have a material effect on the consolidated financial statements.

 The information usually required by PAS 37 is not disclosed on the grounds that it can be expected to prejudice the outcome of these lawsuits, claims and assessments.
-No provisions were made in 2017, 2016 and 2015 for these lawsuits and claims.
+No provisions were made in 2018, 2017 and 2016 for these lawsuits and claims.